-This three-year longitudinal study already has triggered reforms in the nation's third-largest district, systems that can be replicated in other urban schools that have made postsecondary access a priority for high school graduates.
+This three-year longitudinal study already has triggered reforms in CPS, which has made postsecondary access a key priority for high school graduates.
 A new financial aid tracking system will allow all Chicago high schools to get daily updates on the filing status of their students' FAFSA (Free Application for Federal Student Aid) forms.
 This system is critical because filing a FAFSA is an important predictor of whether students ultimately enroll in college.
 Among students who were accepted into a four-year college, the study revealed that 84 percent of those who completed a FAFSA ultimately enrolled in college-compared to 55 percent who didn't fill out a FAFSA.